 Why Test For Hep B?

-About 1 in 100 people in NSW have hep B. Almost half of those aren’t diagnosed yet.
+About 1 in 100 people in NSW have hep B. Almost half of those don’t know it yet.

 If you think you may have hep B, the only way to know for sure is to get tested.
-Hep B is not a routine testing procedure and unless you ask for it, the check-ups you do with your family doctor will not include it.
+Hep B is not a routine test, so unless you ask for it, the check-ups you do with your family doctor will not include it.
 If you want to know your hep B status, ask your doctor for a hep B test.

 Managing and Monitoring Hep B

 Hep B is an easily managed condition.
-If you have hep B you can live a long and healthy life if you see your doctor regularly for monitoring.
-The most important thing is to see your doctor every 6 months for liver checks.
+If you see you doctor for regular hep B check-ups, you can live a long and healthy life with hep B. The most important thing is to see your doctor every 6 months for liver checks.

 Hep B can change over time.
-There are times when the virus is quiet with little damage occurring.
+There are times when the virus is quiet and not damaging your liver much.
 At other times, the virus is active – and this is when the liver gets damaged.

 Learn More About Hep B